RaffyRod/QA-web-analyzer/PR_SUMMARY.md

-# Pull Request Summary: Enhanced Report Export Feature
+# Pull Request Summary: Enhanced HTML Report Export with Attribute Highlighting and Interactive Filters

 ## Overview

-This PR introduces a comprehensive enhancement to the report export functionality, adding HTML export capability alongside the existing PDF export, with improved formatting, validation display, and better user experience.
+This PR introduces comprehensive enhancements to the HTML report export functionality, including attribute highlighting in HTML code, detailed validation explanations in multiple languages, and interactive filtering capabilities.
+These improvements make HTML reports more informative, user-friendly, and aligned with the application's accessibility analysis goals.

 ## Key Changes